Futuboard/Futuboard/README.md

 The publish style is code and the runtime stack is Python 3.9.
 Newer Python versions may not work.
 After this, choose your preferred region and agreement.
 Then, from the deployment section, continuous deployment must be activated.
 Choose the correct GitHub folder for this.
 After these settings, you are ready to proceed from this view.
 Leave all other values at their defaults and create the Web App.
 This will create a new workflow file in GitHub again.
 At this stage, change all the initial commands in the file’s working-directory: ./backend.
 Also change the paths in the path to include backend.

 Once the Azure deployment is complete, more important settings can be set.
-From the CORS section, set allowed origins to all (*).
+From the CORS section, set allowed origins to all (\*).
 However, if the application is no longer in development, set valid CORS values here.
 If you want to use websockets, add the following command to the startup command section of the configuration: daphne -b 0.0.0.0 -p 8000 backend.asgi:application.

 In the environment variables section, you need to include all the used env variables:
 ![image](https://github.com/Kasipallot/Futuboard/assets/135588324/4679f713-0983-42c3-8ef9-504e134359e3)

 DB-prefixed variables are database variables.
 The value of SCM_DO_BUILD_DURING_DEPLOYMENT should be 1 to ensure the deployment works as intended.
 After this, restart the application from Azure.

 ### Database creation

 You can create database migrations in django using

 ```

-python3 manage.py makemigrations
+python manage.py makemigrations

 ```

 And then to apply made migrations run:

 ```

-python3 manage.py migrate
+python manage.py migrate

 ```

 If you want django to run the migrations, switch "managed" to "true" in the created migration file, otherwise keep as it is.

 To setup the database in Azure, follow this guide: